christopher-fu/gale_server/README.md

 field:
   - `message`: An error message

-#### GET `/friendreq`
+#### DELETE `/friendreq`
+Responds to a friend request.
+The client must pass a request body with an `action` field. `action` can be one of the following values:
+  - `accept`: Can only be passed by the recipient of the friend request
+  - `reject`: Can only be passed by the recipient of the friend request
-Retrieves all of the user's friend requests.
+  - `cancel`: Can only be passed by the sender of the friend request

-This request never fails.
-The `payload` will be an array of objects with the following schema:
+If the action was `accept`, the success response payload has the following
+schema:
-  - `user`: Username of the request sender
+  - `user`: Original sender of the friend request
-  - `friend`: Username of the request recipient
+  - `friend`: Original recipient of the friend request
-  - `inserted_at`: ISO-8601 timestamp of when the request was made
+  - `inserted_at`: When the friend request was accepted

+If the action was `reject` or `cancel`, the success response will not have a payload.

 #### GET `/friend`
 Retrieves all of the user's friends.